cstamas/rrf-demo/README.md

 ```

 Second, we enabled two kind of filtering: `groupId` and `prefix`.
 No POM or settings.xml was changed.
-Not that is good thing, the "nasty project" issues should be fixed after all (at least restore proper
+Not that its good thing, the "nasty project" issues should be fixed after all (at least restore proper
-repository ordering, making Maven Central), but this demo just shows for powerful is filtering.
+repository ordering, making Maven Central first), but this demo just shows how powerful is filtering.

 The instructions for remote repository filtering are following:
-* prefix/prefixes-central.txt - contains the list of contained prefixes in Maven Central.
+* `prefix/prefixes-central.txt` - contains the list of contained prefixes in Maven Central.
-* groupId/groupId-atlassian.txt - the list of ALLOWED `groupId`s from `atlassian` remote repository.
+* `groupId/groupId-atlassian.txt` - the list of ALLOWED `groupId`s from `atlassian` remote repository.
-* groupId/groupId-groovy-plugins-release.txt - the list of ALLOWED `groupId`s from `groovy-plugins-release` remote repository.
+* `groupId/groupId-groovy-plugins-release.txt` - the list of ALLOWED `groupId`s from `groovy-plugins-release` remote repository.

-Two filter implementations together fixed all issues.
+Two filter implementations together fixed all the problems.

 ### Prefixes filter

 The prefixes filter relies on file containing list of "repository prefixes" available from given repository.
 The prefix is essentially "starts with" of Artifact path as translated by Repository Layout.
-It results that
-remote repository NOT having some prefix, will not be attempted to fetch artifact having path of missing
+Its effect is that
-prefix.
-Or in other words, only those artifacts will be downloaded from given remote repository, if there
+only those artifacts will be attempted to be downloaded from given remote repository, if there is a
-is a "starts with" match between artifact path translated by layout, and prefixes file published by
+"starts with" match between artifact path translated by layout, and prefixes file published by remote repository.
-remote repository.

 Example: `com.corp.theproject:api:1.0` artifact, when translated to path by default layout results in
 `com/corp/theproject/api/1.0/api-1.0.jar` path.
 So the following prefixes may be used to "allow" this artifact